COVID-19 Non-Profit Relief Grant

 Consideration is given to organizations who meet the following criteria:

-- Have a plan for adapting or maintaining services now or in the future including adherence to applicable county or state guidance on re-opening;
+- Have a plan for adapting or maintaining services now or in the future including adherence to applicable county or state guidance.

 Additional guidelines can be found here.